Amarsmer/amarsmer/README.md

     `ros2 launch amarsmer_description state_publisher_launch.py`

-- To run a demonstration with the vehicle, you can run a Gazebo scenario, sand spawn the robot with a GUI to control the thrusters:
+- To run a demonstration with the vehicle, you can run a Gazebo scenario, and spawn the robot with a GUI to control the thrusters:

     `ros2 launch amarsmer_description world_launch.py sliders:=true`